armyers/nvchad-custom/README.md

-# nvchad-custom
+# Example_config

-custom tree for NvChad
+This can be used as an example custom config for NvChad.
+Do check the https://github.com/NvChad/nvcommunity